hmankodiya/SciCalc/README.md

 # RELEASE 2
 Bugs fixed, Negative nos now directly can be writtern , Domain regarding issues with the functions solved , Background image changed.

+# RELEASE 3
+Now you can choose between degree and radian ( Two units for angle measurement) as your input angle in trignometric functions.
+The option selector can be found after invoking the Scientific functions Panel.